hussein-esmail7/rss-parsers/README.md

 ## List of Files
 - [rss_html.py](blob/main/rss_html.py): Convert a local HTML file to RSS.
 Intended for my own website, [husseinesmail.xyz](https://husseinesmail.xyz) but can be manipulated to work with other sites.
+- [rss_reddit_imgdl.py](blob/main/rss_reddit_imgdl.py): Takes an RSS feed from Reddit and downloads all images from the https://i.redd.it/ domain so they can be viewed from [newsboat](https://newsboat.org) offline. [r/unixporn](https://reddit.com/r/unixporn) is a good example of how this program can be used.
+- [rss_tiktok.py](blob/main/rss_tiktok.py): This uses Selenium to scrape the top posts of a person's TikTok profile and appends them to a RSS feed.
+- [rss_vsco.py](blob/main/rss_vsco.py): Similar to [rss_tiktok.py](blob/main/rss_tiktok.py), it scrapes the top posts of a profile and puts it in an RSS feed.
 - [rss_yfile.py](blob/main/rss_yfile.py): YFile newsletter at York University.
 They do have an RSS feed, but their RSS posts are only a fraction of what is displayed on each YFile article page.
 That annoyed me, so I thought to myself "Fine, I'll do it myself" (-Thanos).

 ## Installation